goeb/smit/doc-v3/developers.md

 - the configuration of the project
 - the views

-An object is stored after is the SHA1 sum of its contents.
+The file name of an object is based on the SHA1 sum of its contents.
 Example :

     sha1sum a_file.txt
     a8fdc205a9f19cc1c7507a60c4f01b13d11d7fd0 a_file.txt